TaleLearnCode/loudotnet/code-of-conduct.md

 # Code of Conduct

-As a participant of the Louisville .NET Meetup, we want to create a friendly and welcoming environment for everyone involved.
+As participants in the Louisville .NET Meetup, we want to create a friendly and welcoming environment for everyone.
 We value the diversity of our community and encourage respectful and constructive interactions among members.

 ## Expected Behavior